Bogdan8282/python-applications/README.md

 After that, open http://127.0.0.1:5000/ in your browser

 ## Caesar Decipherer
 Casual program, just download and run the main.py file.
-It receives an encrypted message and decrypts it.
+It receives an encrypted message and decrypts it (you should know the step parameter).
 I am planning to modify it soon.